ten-protocol/ten-whitepaper/l1-contracts.md

 ### Bridge Management
 This contract is essential for the solution's security since all value deposited by end-users is locked in this bridge.

-* It acts as a pool where people can deposit assets, like fungible or non-fungible ERC tokens, made available as wrapped tokens to use on the Obscuro network and can be withdrawn on demand back to L1.
+* It acts as a pool where people can deposit assets, like fungible or non-fungible ERC tokens, made available as wrapped tokens to use on the Obscuro network and can be withdrawn on demand back to an L1.
 * In case of conflicting forks in the rollup chain, it must delay withdrawals until one fork expires or enter a procedure to discover which fork is valid.
 This is covered in more detail in [Withdrawals](./obscuro-ethereum-interaction.md#withdrawals).
 * It may be extended to manage liquidity yields.